gm3dmo/the-power/docs/README.md

 There are many other features and test-cases you can use or adapt to build scenarios of your own.

+> [!NOTE]
+> The power is not intended as an example of how to write shell scripts.

 ### The Power is a tool for learning
 - Designed to be as simple as possible to understand.
 To keep things simple we exclusively uses only `curl` and `jq` to complete most tasks.
 Only a few of the more complex scenarios have other dependencies.